 Treats Irritable Bowel Syndrome

 IBS refers to irritable bowel syndrome, a commonly occurring intestinal disorder that causes unbearable pain along with abnormal bowel movements, diarrhea, flatulence and constipation.
-Adzuki is blessed with the goodness of dietary fibers, with quantities higher than many other cereals such as wheat, barley and oats.
-Eating foods with increased fiber content positively influences bowel movement, regulating fecal bulk and promotes optimal passage of food and other materials within the intestines.
+Adzuki is blessed with the goodness of dietary fibers, with quantities higher than many other kinds of cereal such as wheat, barley and oats.
+Eating foods with increased fiber content positively influences bowel movement, regulating faecal bulk and promoting optimal passage of food and other materials within the intestines.

 Lowers High Blood Pressure